ids/cluster-builder/README.md

 	k8s_coredns_loop_check_disable=true

-(optional) This can be used to fix a crashing _CoreDNS_ when deploying to some environments with __calico__ or __calico-policy__, the cause is under invesigation, and the workaround does not appear to impair cluster function.
+(optional) This can be used to fix a crashing _CoreDNS_ when deploying to some environments with __calico__, the cause is under invesigation, and the workaround does not appear to impair cluster function.
 If it is not needed in your environment it can be left out of the configuration.

 	k8s_cni_wait_min=7
 	k8s_worker_wait_min=7
 	k8s_calico_node_wait_min=3
-	k8s_knative_wait_min=5

 The __k8s_XXX_wait_min__ settings allow control of various pauses during the cluster deployment.
 The wait times will vary depending on your environment, and if deployments proceed too soon the PODS will not come up properly.
 Adjust these values as required.
 Larger clusters will require longer wait times.